dotnet-foundation/wg-marketing/readme.md

 Browse the [meeting archive](https://github.com/dotnet-foundation/wg-marketing/tree/master/Meetings) and let us know if you can help with any of our initiatives.

-*If you would like to join the marketing committee and contribute your time to this please nominate yourself in the [marketing team](https://github.com/orgs/dotnet-foundation/teams/marketing).
+*If you would like to join the marketing committee and contribute your time to this please nominate yourself in the [marketing discussion group](https://github.com/dotnet-foundation/Home/discussions/categories/marketing-committee).
 We'd love to have you!*

 ## Main Goals of Marketing
 - Increase membership